 Bison have returned to Banff National Park, but they're far away from the Town of Banff.
 The animals have been reintroduced to a remote part of the landscape of the park in the Panther and Red Deer valleys.

 Experienced backcountry users may encounter them, but it's never guaranteed.

 If you do encounter free-roaming bison:

-Dogs must be on leash and under control at all times.
+KEEP DOGS ON LEASH and under control at all times.

-Respect all warnings, area closures, and travel restrictions.
+RESPECT all warnings, area closures, and travel restrictions.

 If you encounter an aggressive bison, please notify Banff Dispatch at 403.762.1470 when safe to do so.

 Parks Canada regularly posts updates about the Banff bison herd on their Bison blog.
 Also, follow the path of bison reintroduction to Banff National Park through these videos.